-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2024 and 2023 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited

 3. Critical Accounting Estimates and Judgments (continued)

 (f) Incremental borrowing rate:

 The Group uses estimation in determining the incremental borrowing rate used to measure the loan liabilities.
 This rate represents the rate that the Group would incur to obtain the funds necessary to purchase the asset of a similar value, with similar payment terms and security in similar economic environment.